ishansamanta/ishanOS/README.md

 Current Focus: Ishan OS
 The goal of this repository is to document the journey of building a functional OS.
-# A glance to my OS:
+# A glance to my OS development progress: (date: 27th Jan, 2026)
 <img width="1600" height="900" alt="2026-01-27" src="https://github.com/user-attachments/assets/87da4b6e-47f2-48cb-95ed-98974d5ae489" />

 # 🤝 Connect with Me